 Magazines must be secured in the same case as the firearm itself.

 Shotgun shells and ammunition smaller than .75 caliber can be transported in the same case as the firearm itself.
-The ammunition must be “securely packed in boxes or other packagings specifically designed to carry small amounts of ammunition” (49 CFR 175.10).
-To be on the safe side, I keep my ammunition in the factory boxes, and then place it inside my hard case.
+The ammunition must be "securely packed in boxes or other packagings specifically designed to carry small amounts of ammunition" (49 CFR 175.10(a)(8)).
+I put my ammunition in ammo boxes and then lock it inside my hard case.

 There's certainly no shortage of gun cases on the market.
 But keep in mind, your firearm will be in someone else's possession, and the case you choose has to protect your firearm from damage and secure it against tampering.
 A durable and protective case isn't something you should skimp on.